threatanatomy/tablog/content/en/posts/004-analyzing-a-dotnet-c2-agent.md

 ### Decompilation of .NET binaries

-Programs developed in .NET are usually susceptible to decompilation, because they are not compiled directly to the binary machine language that the computer understands (the 0's and 1's).
+Programs developed in .NET are usually susceptible to decompilation because they are not compiled directly to the binary machine language that the computer understands (the 0's and 1's).
 Instead, they are compiled to an intermediate language (IL), which is converted during the program's execution to the specific machine language of the environment in which it is running.

-Although this framework provides flexibility, the intermediate language contains information about class names, methods, metadata, etc., which allows it to be decompiled and thus, "reverted" almost to its original form.
+Although this framework provides flexibility, the intermediate language contains information about classes names, methods, metadata, etc., which allows it to be decompiled and thus, "reverted" almost to its original form.

 There are different tools that allow decompiling a binary created in .NET, among them [_ILSpy_](https://github.com/icsharpcode/ILSpy) and [_dnSpy_](https://github.com/dnSpy/dnSpy); for this analysis I will use _dnSpy_ due to the debugging capabilities it offers.